exams required to studymin uk

 Paper Test Availability

-• Where: IELTS paper tests are offered at 48 centres in India; BMAT at select global locations.
+• Where: Where: IELTS paper tests are still actively offered across major testing centres in India and globally.

 • Stat: Only 30% of IELTS takers chose paper in 2024, citing familiarity with handwriting.